Skip to content

 • Your TA’s.
 They’re students just like you, so it can be less intimidating to ask them for help instead of your professor, especially if you’re in a 500-person lecture.

 • Study centers & tutoring.
 Struggling with a philosophy essay?
 Make an appointment at the Philosophy Writing Center.
 Think you might have a question on your Math 126 homework?
 Work on it at the Math Study Center, where TA’s are available to help if you run into a tricky section.
 The Center for Learning and Undergraduate Enrichment holds drop-in help for many classes, along with exam reviews and class discussions.
 An appointment at the Odegaard Writing and Research Center can help you refine your research paper or brainstorm new insights for your English 111 essay.
-Check out more resources here.
+Check out more resources on the Undergraduate Advising website.

 • Academic advisers.
 Their full-time job is helping you along your academic career!
 They can help you identify academic strengths & weaknesses, suggest career paths, help you pick courses, and help you create long-term academic plans.